 This page answers some of the common questions about alternative cryptocurrencies - altcoins.

-Besides, Bitcoin as the main focus of the project, BTCPay natively supports following alternative cryptocurrencies:
+Besides, Bitcoin as the core focus of the project, BTCPay natively supports following alternative cryptocurrencies:

 Bitcoin Gold (BTG)